shapeshed/shapeshed.com/content/posts/unix-exit-status.md

       exit 1
     fi

-If the command was unsuccessful the exit code will be `0` and 'The script ran ok' will be printed to the terminal.
+If the command was successful the exit code will be `0` and 'The script ran ok' will be printed to the terminal.

 ## How to set an exit code